-Mission Statement: The mission of the Strong Ministers Program is to foster strong and enduring Ministries by supporting the Teaching Elders, Stated Supply Pastors, and Certified Christian Educators of Shenandoah Presbytery.
+Mission Statement: The mission of the Strong Ministers Program is to foster strong and enduring ministries by supporting Teaching Elders, Retired Teaching Elders, Temporary Supply Pastors (including Interim Pastors), and Christian Educators of Shenandoah Presbytery.

 THIS IS A GRANT – NOT A LOAN!

 BACKGROUND: In 1948, the former Lexington Presbytery created a “Minister’s Revolving Loan Fund” for the purpose of providing low interest loans for Ministers purchasing homes (many for the first time) upon retirement.
 Over time, this fund has grown and gone through many changes.
 Most recently, it has been known as the “Minister’s Grant Fund”, and it has continued to provide assistance.

 Please be aware that it may not be possible to meet all requests.
 This is a shared, limited resource.
 The Strong Ministers Program Committee welcomes your suggestions for improving the allocation of this resource.